net-lisias-ksp/HLAirshipsCore/README.md

 ##Version history and changelog

-* 2016 XX (1.0):
+* 2016 May XX:
-	* Fixes to compile and run in 1.1.2.
+	* Fixes to compile and run in KSP 1.1.2.
 	* Changed folder name, assembly name, and part names to avoid collisions with HooliganLabs 5.
+* 2016 Sep XX:
+	* Fixes to compile and run in KSP 1.2.
+	* Added part tags.

 ##Roadmap

-I'm studying KAC and Landertron to figure out how to decouple HL from blizzy's toolbar and to excise the "lead envelope" stuff.
-I figure that
+I'm studying KAC and Landertron to figure out how to make blizzy's toolbar optional and to excise the "lead envelope" stuff.
+The partmodule info should also say how many tons it can lift at Kerbin's sea level (and maybe other altitudes and planets?)

-When I've learned how to make parts with animations, I'll add a set of envelopes that more closely resemble NASA's Venus exploration concepts, such as HAVOC and VISE, but that won't be part of this mod.
+When I've learned how to make parts with animations, I'll create a set of envelopes that more closely resemble NASA's Venus exploration concepts, such as HAVOC and VISE, but that won't be part of this mod.

 ##Credits